We Connect the Worlds of Elite Sports and Tech

-- It’s a membership-based organization for sports organizations and tech start-ups focused on sports
+It’s an international consultancy for sports organizations and tech start-ups focused on sports

-- It’s an exclusive club, a marketplace and an entrepreneurial ecosystem
+It’s a link between the sports tech marketplace and the entrepreneurial ecosystem

-- To help sports organizations, brands and technology companies meet at events organized in prestigious U.S. and international locations to promote connectivity and business deals
+To organize sponsored events in prestigious U.S. and international locations to promote connectivity and business deals

 SCSV Key Executives (East Coast)

 Carlos Salum is the founder of Salum International Resources, Inc., a leadership performance strategy consultancy based in Charlotte, NC.
 He advises leaders from multinational corporations on Peak Performance strategies.
 Salum is the founder of TheSircle Executive Club and is the International Tennis Liaison and Latin America contact for the SCSV.
 He’s a professional tennis coach who’s helped Grand Slam winners Gabriela Sabatini and Sergi Bruguera with leading sport scientists.
 He coaches race car driver Pietro Fittipaldi, 2017 Formula Renault V8 3.5 World Champion, now Indy Car and Formula One test pilot.

 Royce Wolfe is the Principal of Thru Traffic Marketing and a former senior marketing and sales executive at Wells Fargo, Bank of America, the Atlanta Centennial Olympic Games and the National Basketball Association.
 Thru Traffic Marketing is a marketing development, innovation, and strategy consultancy specializing in sponsorship revenue generation, ethical branding and business practice.
 Royce graduated with an MBA in marketing from New York University’s Stern School of Business and has a master’s degree with distinction in Ethics and Applied Philosophy from the University of North Carolina Charlotte.
 Royce is the Sports Brands Adviser for the SCSV.